 What do we mean by that?
 How does an AML/CTF compliance program run in an organization daily when you use the risk-based approach?

-What Is The Meaning Of The Risk-Based Approach?
+What Is The Risk-Based Approach?

 The operational idea of the risk-based approach is straightforward.
 You identify the highest compliance risks to your organization; and make them the priority for controls, policies, and procedures.
-Once your organization’s AML compliance program reduces those highest risks to acceptable levels, you move on to the next lower risks.
+Once your organization’s AML/CTF compliance program reduces those highest risks to acceptable levels, you move on to the next lower risks.

 One can see why a risk-based approach is so useful.
 An organization’s biggest compliance risks will cause the most disruption should they come to pass: time spent on investigations, money spent on regulatory settlements, unwanted headlines, business partnerships jeopardized, and so forth.
 If there’s one thing senior executives hate, it’s a disruption to their business.
 So operationally, a risk-based approach makes huge sense.